tonglongdev/ecom-micro-ui/README.md

-# Ecom Micro UI - STEEZY Clothing Store
+# STEEZY Clothing Store

-A modern, modular e-commerce micro frontend built with **Next.js 15**, **React 19**, and **TypeScript**.
+A modern, modular e-commerce frontend built with **Next.js 15**, **React 19**, and **TypeScript**.
 This project provides reusable UI components and features for building scalable e-commerce applications.

 ## Features